opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 Pre-requisite: You must be able to expose an endpoint that is accessible over the Internet.

-1. Follow the instructions at https://github.com/opengovsg/formsg-javascript-sdk to prepare your system to receive, verify and decrypt FormSG responses.
+1. Follow [these instructions](https://github.com/opengovsg/formsg-javascript-sdk) to prepare your system to receive, verify and decrypt FormSG responses.
 Please lock down the version of the SDK you are using and disable automatic upgrades to avoid disruption from breaking changes.

 2. Navigate to the form you want to set up a webhook for.
 In the Settings tab, enter your webhook URL in the 'Webhook URL' field and save changes.